mattsteen14/reddit-client/README.md

 ### Project Design

 As you can see from the wireframe below, I wanted to keep the design simple and minimal.
 There will be header section with the reddit logo and a span of 'Reddit' to be the same colour(TBD) on the left, a search bar in the middle then a log in button on the far right.

 The main home section/component will display a vertical stream of posts that will have the subreddit, time posted and the OP name above each post, up/plus & down/minus arrows to the left of each post to upvote or downvote and display the amount of likes and below each post there will be a clickable comment icon with the amount of comments so far.
 Once clicked all of the comments for that post will display under the post.
+Ultimately I want the feed to display a stream of the most recent and relevant posts from all of the users followed subreddits.

-The aside section to the right of the main section will display a stack of subreddits to choose from to display in the home component.
+The aside section to the right of the main section will display a stack of subreddits to choose from so that the feed in the home component will only focus on that subreddits posts.
+Ideally, the user should be able to link the top 'home' link in order for the home component to display a feed of all most recent and relevant posts.

 ### Wireframe